sagarchoudhary96/Flutter-Examples/medium_app_ui/README.md

-# Startup_Namer
+# Medium_App_Ui

-A simple mobile app that generates proposed names for a startup company and allows you to favourite the names.
-This is an example app from google CodeLab [writing your first flutter app](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt1/index.html).
+Medium App UI clone made in flutter that shows implementation of drawer and listview.

 ## Setup

 1. Follow the steps to setup Flutter and Repository from the main [Readme](https://github.com/sagarchoudhary96/Flutter-Examples/blob/master/README.md).

-2. Navigate to **startup_namer** project directory in terminal.
+2. Navigate to **medium_app_ui** project directory in terminal.

 3. Run `flutter packages get` to install the required packages.